Perth and Western Australia doesn’t just have stunning beaches – we also have amazing and unique swimming holes, lakes and rivers.

 Situated on the banks of the Collie River, Honeymoon Pool is surrounded by bushland providing a truly unique experience.

 Want to do a little more than swim?
-You can swing into the water or for those who want to take in the surrounds, steps at the ‘day use’ area provide access to the river for visitors launching canoes and kayaks.
+Steps at the ‘day use’ area provide access to the river for visitors launching canoes and kayaks.

 Honeymoon Pool Location: Scroll down to our interactive map

 Moore River – where the river meets the sea.

 The mouth of the Moore River is a popular place for kids to swim.
 A natural sandbar separates the river from the ocean, providing visitors with the best of both worlds.

 The river is also a paddler’s dream.
 Non-motorised zones have been designated at Silver Creek, the river mouth and upstream from Diamond Island, making the Moore River safe and enjoyable for SUP, kayaking and canoeing.

 Moore River Location: Scroll down to our interactive map

 North Dandalup Dam is the ideal place for a picnic getaway.

 The recreation lake formed from the former Pipehead Dam is the perfect place for relaxed water-based activities including swimming, SUP, floats and even sailing model boats.
 The grassed area next to the lake is ideal for picnics with free gas barbecues, toilets and parking available.

 North Dandalup Dam Location: Scroll down to our interactive map